jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 ### Scope

 Around 2004 the idea may have been to cover *everything*.
-Now (2021-03-04) a scoping it to large blocks might be better:
+Now (2021-03-04) a scoping it to large blocks might be considered better:

 - [ ] Diagram notation
 - [ ] ~ Programming language vs standard libraries